Long Sitting Periods May Be Just as Harmful as Daily Total

-“We tend to think of sedentary behavior as just the sheer volume of how much we sit around each day,” said Keith Diaz, PhD, associate research scientist in the Department of Medicine at Columbia University Medical Center (CUMC) and lead investigator of the study.
+“We tend to think of sedentary behavior as just the sheer volume of how much we sit around each day,” said Keith Diaz, PhD, associate research scientist in the Department of Medicine at Columbia University Irving Medical Center (CUIMC) and lead investigator of the study.
 “But previous studies have suggested that sedentary patterns—whether an individual accrues sedentary time through several short stretches or fewer long stretches of time—may have an impact on health.”

 The researchers used hip-mounted activity monitors to objectively measure inactivity during waking time over a period of seven days in 7,985 black and white adults over age 45.
 (The participants were taking part in the REGARDS study, a national investigation of racial and regional disparities in stroke.)

 On average, sedentary behavior accounted for 77 percent of the participants’ waking hours, equivalent to more than 12 hours per day.
 Over a median follow-up period of four years, 340 of the participants died.
 Mortality risk was calculated for those with various amounts of total sedentary time and various sedentary patterns.
 Those with the greatest amount of sedentary time—more than 13 hours per day—and who frequently had sedentary bouts of at least 60 to 90 consecutive minutes had a nearly two-fold increase in death risk compared with those who had the least total sedentary time and the shortest sedentary bouts.